 The neat thing about library work is discovering things you didn't know existed.
 While you're looking up one thing, you come across all sorts of interesting other things.
 That's why computerized search tools are a very poor substitute for being able to browse shelves and turn the pages of books and journals.
 It's often the things you weren't looking for that turn out to be more useful than the ones you went after in the first place.
 A good example of this phenomenon was related over a century ago by the famous physicist P. G. Tait.

 A lot of drudgery is required; but it's repaid with unexpected gems.
 Some of these are merely curiosities; others provide a look into the cooperative social activity we call “science”.
-A few turn out to offer insight into the scientific problem at hand: learning about green flashes.
+A few turn out to offer insight into the scientific problem at hand: learning about green flashes and other refraction phenomena.

 If you're a professional scientist, you're familiar with this sort of thing already.
 If you're not, you might be interested to see how a professional scientist works.
 Here are some “war stories” from the library front — tales of the unexpected, of surprise and delight, of unforeseen connections among things that nobody would have thought were related.
 James Burke, eat your heart out!